-Sometimes you just need a Disney Princess list can come in handy sometimes, whether you’re planning a princess party or trying to make sure you get all the autographs at Disney World.
+A Disney Princess list can come in handy sometimes, whether you’re planning a princess party or just trying to make sure you get every princess autograph at Disney World.

 My brain is always overflowing with Disney princess ideas, whether it’s playing Disney princess dress up with the girls or printing a Disney princess coloring page for a rainy day.
 When I’m really feeling creative, I’ll create something crafty like I did with these Disney princess inspired Easter eggs!
 The problem is that sometimes I just can’t remember how many Disney princesses there are.
 I’ve had to Google to see just who are the official Disney princesses because I wouldn’t want to leave anyone out.

 I figured if I needed one, you might need one too.
 That’s why I made this handy dandy printable Disney princess list to keep track of them!

 This list of Disney princesses begins with the princess that started it all, Snow White.
 Snow White And The Seven Dwarfs was Disney’s first full length feature film way back in 1937.
 Based on the Fairy Tale by The Brothers Grimm, it was a huge success and for a short time, held the record as the highest grossing sound film at the time.

 Fun Fact: Snow White was just 14 years old in the movie, making her the youngest of all the Disney princesses.